Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Fracture Cluster Options

-where \( A^b \) represents all sequences of length \( b \) drawn from the action set $A$.
+where \( A^b \) represents the set of all action sequences of length $b$.

-For each fracture \(\phi = (s, \mathbf{a})\) in \(F_s\), we estimate the likelihood that it belongs to a FraCO \(z\).
+For each fracture $\phi \in F_s$, we can estimate the probability that it belongs to a FraCO \(z\).
 The set of fractures assigned to cluster \(z\) in state \(s\) can be defined as:

-where \(P(\phi \in z)\) denotes the estimated probability that fracture \(\phi\) belongs to cluster \(z\), and \(\theta\) is a threshold hyperparameter that determines cluster membership.
+where \(P(\phi \in z)\) denotes the estimated probability that fracture \(\phi\) belongs to cluster \(z\), and \(\theta\) is a threshold parameter.
 The method for estimating \(P(\phi \in z)\) can vary depending on the implementation.
 In our tabular implementation, we directly use the prediction function provided by HDBSCAN.
-In our deep implementation, a neural network predicts this probability.

-A FraCO $z$ can be initiated in state $s$ if $G_{z, s}$ is not empty.
-Such that the initiation set is defined as,
+In our deep implementation, a neural network is trained to predict this probability.
+A FraCO $z$ can be initiated in state $s$ if $G_{z, s}$ is not empty:

-\textbf{Policy Execution.} When FraCO $z$ is executed in state $s$, it follows the policy $\pi_z$, as described in Algorithm~\ref{algo:policy}.
-The policy selects the fracture $\phi_z = (s, \mathbf{a})$ from $G_{z,s}$ with the highest probability $P(\phi_z \in z)$, and then executes the sequence of actions $\mathbf{a} = (a_1, a_2, \dots, a_b)$.
-If one of the selected actions is another FraCO $z'$, the agent must compute a new $G_{z',s}$ and recursively call the policy until the option terminates.
+\textbf{Policy.} When FraCO $z$ is initiated in state $s$, it follows the policy $\pi_z$, as described in Algorithm~\ref{algo:policy}.
+The policy selects the fracture $\phi_z=(s, \mathbf{a})$ from $G_{z,s}$ that has the highest probability $P(\phi_z \in z)$ and then executes the sequence of actions $\mathbf{a} = (a_1, a_2, \dots, a_b)$.
+If one of the selected actions is another FraCO $z'$, the agent must compute $G_{z',s}$ and recursively call the policy until the option terminates.

-\textbf{Termination Condition.} The FraCO \( z \) terminates under two conditions: either when all actions in the selected fracture \( \phi_z \) have been executed, or when no matching fracture can be found in the current state (i.e., \( G_{z, s} = \emptyset \)).
+\textbf{Termination condition.} The FraCO \( z \) terminates under two conditions: when all actions in the selected fracture \( \phi_z \) have been executed or when the agent attempts to execute a nested FraCO $z'$ but cannot find a matching fracture (\(G_{z', s} = \emptyset \)).
+The termination condition \( \beta_z(s) \) is therefore defined as follows: